simonlav24/wormsGame/README.md

 # Weapons
 ## Missiles
-- MISSILE - chargeable, shoots a missile, wind sensitive.
+- **MISSILE** - chargeable, shoot a missile, wind sensitive.
-- GRAVITY MISSILE - chargeable, shoots a missile. worms hit by gravity missile will change their gravity orientation. wind sensitive.
+- **GRAVITY MISSILE** - chargeable, shoot a missile. worms hit by gravity missile will change their gravity orientation. wind sensitive.
-- BUNKER BUSTER - chargeable, shoots a missile that drills through the terrain and explodes when reaches air. press tab to switch from "rocket" mode to "drill" mode
+- **BUNKER BUSTER** - chargeable, shoot a missile that drills through the terrain and explodes when reaches air. press tab to switch from "rocket" mode to "drill" mode
-- HOMING MISSILE - chargeable, mouse click to select target and shoot.
+- **HOMING MISSILE** - chargeable, mouse click to select target and shoot.
-- ARTILLERY ASSISTANCE - chargeable, throws a flare to mark area for bombing.
+- **ARTILLERY ASSISTANCE** - chargeable, throw a flare to mark area for bombing.

 ## Grenades
-- GRENADE - chargeable, throws a grenade. all grenades delay time can be changed by pressing tab.
+- **GRENADE** - chargeable, throw a grenade. all grenades delay time can be changed by pressing tab.
-- MORTAR - chargeable, throws a mortar grenade, when exploding it releases 3 missiles.
+- **MORTAR** - chargeable, throw a mortar grenade, when exploding it releases 3 missiles.
-- STICKY BOMB - chargeable, a sticky grenade.
+- **STICKY BOMB** - chargeable, a sticky grenade.
-- GAS GRENADE - chargeable, emits a toxic gas before exploding.
+- **GAS GRENADE** - chargeable, emit a toxic gas before exploding.
-- ELECTRIC GRENADE - chargeable, electrifying nearby worms. bouncy.
+- **ELECTRIC GRENADE** - chargeable, electrifying nearby worms. bouncy.
-- RAON LAUNCHER - chargeable, shooting two raons - small proximity mines that moving closer to target every turn. will explode if electrocuted.
+- **RAON LAUNCHER** - chargeable, shooting two raons - small proximity mines that moving closer to target every turn. will explode if electrocuted.

 ## Guns
-- SHOTGUN - fires shotgun.
+- **SHOTGUN** - fire shotgun.
 3 rounds.
-- MINIGUN - fires minigun.
+- **MINIGUN** - fire minigun.
-- GAMMA GUN - fires gamma radiation makes worms sick. can pass through terrain.
+- **GAMMA GUN** - fire gamma radiation pulse. make worms sick. and mutate venus fly traps. can pass through terrain.
-- LONG BOW - shoots arrows.
+- **LONG BOW** - shoot arrows.
 3 arrows. press tab for sleeping poison. sleeping worms will lose their next turn.
-- SPEAR - throw spear, impale all worms in its way.
+- **SPEAR** - throw spear, impale all worms in its way.
 2 spears.
-- LASER GUN - destructive laser destroy destructively every destructive thing on its way.
+- **LASER GUN** - destructive laser destroy destructively every thing on its way.
-- PORTAL GUN - the cake is a deception. obtainable by utility crate.
+- **PORTAL GUN** - the cake is a deception. obtainable by utility crate.

 ## Fire weapons
-- PETROL BOMB - chargeable, throws a pentrol bomb, explosive fire spreader.
+- **PETROL BOMB** - chargeable, throw a petrol bomb, explosive fire spreader.
-- FLAME THROWER - it werfs flammen.
+- **FLAME THROWER** - it werfs flammen.

 ## Place and run\ Traveling
-- MINE - mine.
+- **MINE** - mine.
-- TNT - explosive TNT bomb.
+- **TNT** - explosive TNT bomb.
-- COVID19 - very contagious. sick worms will cough and spread the virus. obtainable by weapon crate.
+- **COVID19** - very contagious. sick worms will cough and spread the virus. obtainable by weapon crate.
-- SHEEP - baaaa.
+- **SHEEP** - baaaa.
+- **SNAIL** - chargeable, quick  and sticky snail.
-- BASEBALL - home running worms away.
+- **BASEBALL** - home running worms away.
-- GIRDER - clickable, place a girder. press tab for rotation and scaling.
+- **GIRDER** - clickable, place a girder. press tab for rotation and scaling.
-- ROPE - swing your way to action.
+- **ROPE** - swing your way to action.
-- PARACHUTE - glide down safely. wind sensitive.
+- **PARACHUTE** - glide down safely. wind sensitive.
-- VENUS FLY TRAP - chargeable, throws seed that grows a venus fly trap - vicious plant that will devour anything. can turn to MUTANT VENUS FLY TRAP if hit by GAMMA GUN radiation. press tab to switch to PLANT BOMB that grows on impact in all directions.
+- **VENUS FLY TRAP** - chargeable, throw seed that grows a venus fly trap - vicious plant that will devour anything. can turn to MUTANT VENUS FLY TRAP if hit by GAMMA GUN radiation. press tab to switch to PLANT BOMB that grows on impact in all directions.
-- SENTRY GUN - place a sentry gun. fires at nearby worms at the end of the turn. obtainable by weapon crate.
+- **SENTRY GUN** - place a sentry gun. fires at nearby worms at the end of the turn. obtainable by weapon crate.
-- ENDER PEARL - throw and teleport to where it lands.
+- **ENDER PEARL** - throw and teleport to where it lands.

 ## Aerial
-- AIRSTRIKE - clickable, missile strike, wind sensitive.
+- **AIRSTRIKE** - clickable, missile strike, wind sensitive.
-- NAPALM STRIKE - clickable, smelly, firey mess. wind sensitive.
+- **NAPALM STRIKE** - clickable, smelly, firey mess. wind sensitive.
-- MINE STRIKE - clickable, mine strike.
+- **MINE STRIKE** - clickable, mine strike.

 ## legen.. darys
  Legendary weapons can be obtained by weapon crates marked with "W".
-- HOLY GRENADE - chargeable, feast upon the lambs and sloths and carp and anchovies and orangutans and breakfast cereals, and fruit bats. lobbest thou thy Holy Hand Grenade of Antioch towards thy foe, who, being naughty in My sight, shall snuff it.
+- **HOLY GRENADE** - chargeable, feast upon the lambs and sloths and carp and anchovies and orangutans and breakfast cereals, and fruit bats. lobbest thou thy Holy Hand Grenade of Antioch towards thy foe, who, being naughty in My sight, shall snuff it.
-- BANANA - chargeable, multiplying banana of mass destruction.
+- **BANANA** - chargeable, multiplying banana of mass destruction.
-- EARTHQUAKE - quakes the earth.
+- **EARTHQUAKE** - quakes the earth.
-- GEMINO MINE - chargeable, throws a mine cursed by the gemino curse.
+- **GEMINO MINE** - chargeable, throw a mine cursed by the gemino curse.
-- BEE HIVE - chargeable, wakes the bees at impact.
+- **BEE HIVE** - chargeable, wake the bees at impact.
-- VORTEX GRENADE - chargeable, creates a vortex sucking in worms and then repelling them.
+- **VORTEX GRENADE** - chargeable, create a tear in the space time continuum.
-- CHILLI PEPPER - chargeable, red hot chilli pepper.
+- **CHILLI PEPPER** - chargeable, red hot chilli pepper.
-- RAGING BULL - moooo bi**h get out the way.
+- **RAGING BULL** - moooo bi%%h get out the way.
-- ELECTRO BOOM - like the electric grenade but with exploding electrical pulse and wider range. team friendly.
+- **ELECTRO BOOM** - like the electric grenade but with exploding electrical pulse and wider range. team friendly.
-- POKEBALL - cathes worms. store them until the ball is damaged.
+- **POKEBALL** - catch worms. store them until the ball is damaged.
-- GREEN SHELL - actual Koopa Troopa shell
+- **GREEN SHELL** - actual Koopa Troopa shell
-- GUIDED MISSILE - controllable missile. use RIGHT KEY and LEFT KEY to control.
+- **GUIDED MISSILE** - controllable missile. use RIGHT KEY and LEFT KEY to control.

 # Utilities:
  Utilities can be obtained by utility crates marked with "?".
-- moon gravity - big step for wormanity.
+- **moon gravity** - big step for wormanity.
-- double damage - twice as fun.
+- **double damage** - twice as fun.
-- aim aid - laser sight for guns.
+- **aim aid** - laser sight for guns.
-- teleport - activate and click somewhere.
+- **teleport** - activate and click somewhere.
-- switch worms - activate and press tab to switch worms in team.
+- **switch worms** - activate and press tab to switch worms in team.
-- time travel - activate and continue with your turn. shoot a 'chargeable' weapon or 'place and run'.
+- **time travel** - activate and continue with your turn. shoot a 'chargeable' weapon or 'place and run'.
-- jet pack - thrust with arrow keys.
+- **jet pack** - thrust with arrow keys.
-- portal gun - to use in weapons.
+- **portal gun** - to use in weapons.
-- traveling kit - more ropes and parachutes.
+- **traveling kit** - more ropes and parachutes.